Taking Tiger Mountain (film): Production

 In 1973, Kent Smith wrote a poem about the kidnapping of John Paul Getty III, which was loosely adapted as the initial script for Taking Tiger Mountain.
 Smith also drew inspiration from the 1942 novel The Stranger by Albert Camus.

 Smith, who worked as an employee at Encyclopædia Britannica Films with actor Bill Paxton, journeyed with Paxton and University of Texas at Austin student Tom Huckabee to Morocco in 1974 to begin shooting the film.
 They brought with them leftover film stock from the film Lenny, as well as a leased Arriflex Techniscope camera and "probably a tripod", and intended to film in the city of Tangier.
 However, they lost equipment at Charles de Gaulle Airport in France, and by the time they reached Tangier, they were arrested and their remaining equipment impounded because they had not paid the Moroccan authorities' baksheesh.
 After being bailed out of jail by Smith, they were deported to Gibraltar, and proceeded to drive to South Wales, where Paxton was once a foreign exchange student, and filmed there.

 Paxton's co-stars were residents of the towns in Wales where the film was shot, rather than professional actors.
 The film was shot in black-and-white and without sound, with the intention of having dialogue be dubbed in later.
 In 1979, Huckabee leased the footage from Smith to turn it into a film.
 Huckabee and Paxton decided to abandon the initial idea based on the Getty kidnapping, and enlisted the help of Paul Cullum to change the script.
 According to Huckabee, author William S. Burroughs was "giving away [his] stories to any film student or amateur that wrote him a letter" around that time, and so Huckabee paid Burroughs $100 for the rights to Burroughs' novella Blade Runner (a movie).

+Nudity and sex

+A groundbreaking feature of this film is that it employs frontal female and male nudity and graphic sexual activity presented as entirely consensual and mutually pleasurable.
+This is accomplished throughout in whole scenes and vignettes usually with dispassionate narrative overlay about social-psychological matters.
+Such graphic material, ubiquitously found in pornographic films, is rarely featured in those outside of that industry.
+Indeed, a naturally occurring penis, flaccid or erect, is atypical in Hollywood productions.
+It is also noteworthy because Paxton, age 28 the year the film was released, would later move into prominence and acclaim in the commercial film industry.
+Paxton later starred in blockbusters including Aliens (1986), Apollo 13 (1995), Twister (1996), and Titanic (1997).